psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 In other connections and in a different form the motif of the unwelcome boggart, whose company cannot be eluded, is common enough.
 To the type mentioned in J. O. L. S., Third Series, iL p.
 155, may be added stories like *Yallery Brown*, Jacobs, *More English Fairy Tales*, p.
 26, where the victim, as here, was responsible for his troubles because he had invited or released the agent of his persecution:

-' For harm and mischance and Yallery Brown
+'For harm and mischance and Yallery Brown
 Thou'st let out thyself from under the stone.'

 The captain's error was to call out to Skin and Bones and invite him on board his ship.
 To answer the questions of magical persons, and still more, thoughtlessly to summon them or to invite their company, is a highly dangerous proceeding.
 Some illustra¬ tions of the possible consequences of such behaviour will be found in my paper on 'The Force of Initiative in Magical Conflict,' *Folk-Lore*, xxi. pp. 153 foll.

 The peculiar physical characteristics of Skinny remind us of such stories as that of the *Strange Visitor*, in which first a pair of soles come in and plant themselves by the old woman who wished for company, and then a pair of legs which plant themselves on the soles, then hips, and so on, until the strange visitor is completed, Jacobs, *Engliah Fairy Tales*, pp. 179 foll, and notes on p.
 251. The skeleton which drops down the chimney in instal¬ ments which adjust themselves upon their arrival, frequently appears in the haunted castle which is freed from enchantment by the boy who set out to learn how to shiver and shake, Grimm, No. 4.
 See references in Bolte und Polívka, *Anmerkungen*, i. p.
 30, Note 1.
 To this type belongs the incident in *Ashypelt* (Groome, pp. 238-9), where it will be remembered that a blow from Ashypelt knocks the skeleton to pieces which he puts together again.

 Skinny has also something in common with the more malevolent sea-shore bogies which Oriental mariners have encountered in strange islands, the Arabic Shikk (Split Man) or Che Persian Nimchahrah (Half-Face), and Tasmeh-pá (Strap Legs without Bones).
-To the last category belong Sinbad's ' Old Man of Che Sea,' and the corresponding Marids which attacked the ship's company of Sayf ul-Muluk.
+To the last category belong Sinbad's 'Old Man of Che Sea,' and the corresponding Marids which attacked the ship's company of Sayf ul-Muluk.
 The ogres encountered by Janshah appeared as normal human beings except for their whistling speech like that of birds, an infallible characteristic of Oriental devils; but anon they split themselves longitudinally into two halves, each of which ran with an incredible celerity to gratify its cannibal propensities.
 (See Burton-Smithers, *Arabian Nights*, iv. pp. 279, 390; vi. p.
 124, with Burton's notes.)
 This kind of ogre appears in Greek folk-tale, von Hahn, *Griechische und albanesische Märchen*, No. 64, where the strong hero is killed by an old man who, when struck, merely divides into two antagonists.
 In one of the variants given by von Hahn, ho begins by being a Half-Man.

 In the Middle East, though not, I think, in Western Europe, Half-Men sometimes figure as romantic heroes ( e.g .
 Lorimer, Persian Tales, pp. 108, 251).
 These, however, clearly belong to quite a different category from Skinny.
 What may be called their burlesque counterpart is the ingenious and successful rogue Half-Cock, whose adventures are celebrated in versions from Modem Greece, the Southern Slavonic countries, Berber North Africa, and France.
 (See Dawkins, *Modern Greek in Asia Minor*, p.
 243.)